Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 Federated Learning Strategies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A FL strategy describes how to train a model on distributed data.
-The most well known strategy is the Federated Averaging strategy: train locally a model on every organization, then aggregate the weight updates from every organization, and then apply locally at each organization the averaged gradients.
+The most well known strategy is the Federated Averaging strategy: train locally a model on every organization, then aggregate the weight updates from every organization, and then apply locally at each organization the averaged weight updates.
 A strategy imposes some constraints on the model that can be used.
 For instance, you can use the Federated Averaging strategy with a deep neural network or with a logistic regression but not with a random forest.
-Several FL :ref:`substrafl_doc/api/strategies:Strategies` are already implemented in Substrafl.
+Several FL :ref:`substrafl_doc/api/strategies:Strategies` are already implemented in SubstraFL.

 Strategies can be centralized or decentralized: